Comparisons11 min read

 Integrations

-Neither VPN is what you'd call "integration-heavy" — they're not productivity tools with API ecosystems.
-Both offer browser extensions (Chrome, Firefox), router compatibility, and support for smart TVs via manual configuration or app stores (Amazon Fire TV, Android TV).
+Neither service is exactly swimming in integrations — they're not tools with deep API ecosystems.
+Both offer browser extensions (Chrome, Firefox), router support, and smart TV compatibility via manual setup or app stores (Amazon Fire TV, Android TV).

-Surfshark has a slightly broader device compatibility list, including a dedicated Apple Silicon build and a Linux GUI — which IPVanish lacks entirely.
-On Linux, IPVanish requires command-line setup.
-Small detail, but Linux users will absolutely care about this.
+Surfshark has a slightly wider device compatibility net, including a dedicated Apple Silicon build and a Linux GUI — something IPVanish doesn't have.
+On Linux, you're looking at command-line setup with IPVanish.
+Small detail, but Linux users definitely care about this.

 Winner: Surfshark (marginally)